Skip to main content

 Scroll maps visualize how far down on a page visitors are scrolling, by showing different heat gradients at various stages.
 This can help identify the “above the fold” area that gets the most views, as well as indicating just how far down a page people bother to look for the info they need.

 If you have a web page with an overly lengthy product description, for example, you might find that people aren’t scrolling all the way to the bottom – where your call to action is.
-This scroll map would show that it’s worth repositioning those CTAs to where most people stop scrolling.
+Your scroll maps would show that it’s worth repositioning those CTAs to where most people stop scrolling.

 Movement heatmaps